1 egg + 2 tablespoons water 2 1/2 cups flour Preheat oven to 425 degrees

 1 cup berries or chips 1/2 teaspoon salt

 In a large bowl combine flour, sugar, baking powder and salt.
 Cut the butter into the dry ingredients.
-Make sure the butter is very cold and leave some of the butter about the size of peas.
+Make sure the butter is very cold (I use it frozen) and leave some of the butter about the size of peas.
 I actually cut the butter into small cubes before I start cutting it in.

 Add your berries or chips or whatever you like.
-Note: For the cinnamon chip scones, I add a little cinnamon to the flour mixture too.
+Note: For the cinnamon chip scones, I add a couple of teaspoons of cinnamon to the flour mixture.

 Mix the egg, water and milk until combined then stir into the dry ingredients.
 Be careful not to over work the dough.
 That brings out the gluten in the flour and makes the scones tough.
 Your dough should be somewhat lumpy.

 Gently gather the dough up into a ball and place on a lightly floured surface.
-Roll or pat the dough out to about 1/2 inch round circle.
-Cut into 16 wedges and place them on the baking sheet about 2 inches apart.* I've been working on trying to make them smaller and was going to try dividing the dough in half and making two circles cut into 8 wedges each.
+Pat the dough out to about 1/2 inch round circle.
+Cut into 16 wedges and place them on the baking sheet about 2 inches apart.* I've make them smaller by dividing the dough in half and making two circles cut into 8 wedges each.

-Bake until tops are golden brown - 12 to 15 minutes.
+Bake until tops are light golden brown - 12 to 15 minutes.

-When cool make a glaze out of X-Sugar, cinnamon and water and drizzle over scones.
+When cool make a glaze out of X-Sugar and milk and drizzle over scones.

 *If don't want to glaze them, prior to cooking brush with milk and sprinkle with cinnamon sugar.